COAST Officers and Board of Directors

 - COAST challenged the long-standing practice of diverting funds that were designated for North County transit to road maintenance.
 As a result, a new bus line now serves families in Santa Maria, Vandenberg Village, Lompoc and a vanpool program has been created to take farm workers safely to work in the fields around Santa Maria.

-- CoastalRailNow, a project of COAST, is spearheading the effort to bring commuter rail to the South Coast.
-This could take thousands of vehicle trips off our crowded freeway and local streets.
+- CoastalRailNow, a project of COAST, spearheads the effort to bring commuter rail to the South Coast.
+This could take thousands of vehicle trips off our crowded freeway and local streets!

-- COAST coordinates the Safe Routes to School project, encouraging South Coast children to walk or bike to school, and educating them to do it safely.
+- COAST coordinates the regional Safe Routes to School program, encouraging South Coast children to walk or bike to school, and educating them to do it safely.
 This improves their fitness and social skills while taking car trips off the road.
+We also offer low-cost bike safety helmet distributions and fittings at all area elementary schools.

-- COAST formed and led the Coalition for a Fair Measure D, later Measure A, the County wide sales tax dedicated to transportation.
+- COAST formed and led the Coalition for a Fair Measure D, later Measure A, the County-wide sales tax increase dedicated to transportation.
 This resulted in a dramatically improved expenditure plan with dedicated funding for rail, bus service, walking, biking and Safe Routes to School projects.
-Measure A, passed by voters in 2008, has been a game changer and will set the course for the next thirty years.
+Measure A, passed by voters in 2008, has been a game changer and will set the course for county transportation improvements for the next thirty years.

 Read our Transportation Platform here.